NitroSell/WebStoreAPI/README.md

 ### GetWebOrders
 Download all the new orders that you have or a specific order.
 It should be noted that after downloading an order, its order status will be set to DOWNLOADED.
 Remember that NSc Sync only downloads NEW orders.
+*Please kindly note that as of October 12, 2017 this endpoint is only available on version alpha and beta.*

 Table 10: __GetWebOrders__ Request Fields